Qualified teacher status (QTS): qualify to teach in England

 Overseas trained teachers (OTTs) who qualified outside of the European Economic Area (EEA) who have gained recognition as a teacher in either Scotland or Northern Ireland can also apply for QTS in England.

 It should take between 2 and 4 weeks to process your application.
-This is dependent on the number of applications received.

 If an EEA member state recognises you as a qualified school teacher you can apply for QTS in England under the terms of Council Directive 2005/36/EC.